Moesif/moesif-nginx-plugin/README.md

 **context:** *http, server, location*

-if set, module extracts header_name from api headers and uses that as 'user' of the api request. header_name could be request or response header.
+if set, module extracts header_name from API headers and uses that as 'user' of the API request. header_name could be request or response header.
 Response headers are matched first and its case in sensitive

 moesif_company_id_header